hmcts/hwf-publicapp/features/README.md

 ## Cross-browser and device testing with 🎭 Playwright

-By default, only Rack and Selenium Chrome are used for the feature tests.
+By default, only Rack and Headless Selenium Chrome are used for the feature tests.

 For cross-browser and device feature testing we use [Playwright](https://github.com/microsoft/playwright) and the [capybara-playwright-driver gem](https://github.com/YusukeIwaki/capybara-playwright-driver).

 To begin, install the required browsers:

-`$ yarn playwright install`
+`$ yarn playwright install --with-deps`

 Then run the test suite using the rack command: